Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

 3. Click the [SAVE] button.
     The configured time interval is saved for the selected connection.

 > [Info] Repeat this procedure for each connection to configure a time interval for the automatic download of orders.
-To manually import the orders, see [Import orders manually](../Operation/04_ManageOrdersReturns.md#import-orders-manually).
+To manually import the orders, see [Import orders](../Operation/04_ManageOrdersReturns.md#import-orders).